 Answer

-Evaluate “The Sun Also Rises” as a fictional chronicle of the ‘lost generation’.
+Evaluate “The Sun Also Rises” as a fictional chronicle of a “lost generation.”
+[NU: 2015]

-Ernest Hemingway’s (1899-1961) “The Sun Also Rises” (1926) is often regarded as a defining novel of the “lost generation,” a term used to describe the disillusioned and aimless young people who lived through World War I. The novel captures the sense of loss, confusion, and restlessness that characterized this generation, making it a powerful fictional chronicle of their experiences.
+Ernest Hemingway’s (1899–1961) “The Sun Also Rises” (1926) is regarded as one of the most important books about the “lost generation.”
+The “lost generation” was a term given to the young people who lived through World War I. After the war, many of them felt aimless, confused, and hopeless.
+Hemingway’s novel shows this sadness, restlessness, and emptiness of this generation.
+This is why this novel is a fictional chronicle (record) of their lives.